-Dr. Soon-Shiong, our Chairman and Chief Executive Officer and our principal stockholder, and entities affiliated with him, collectively own a significant majority of our common stock and will exercise significant influence over matters requiring stockholder approval, regardless of the wishes of other stockholders.
+Dr. Soon-Shiong, our Chairman, former Chief Executive Officer and our principal stockholder, and entities affiliated with him, and Dr. Naseem, our Chief Executive Officer and a significant stockholder, and entities affiliated with him, collectively own a significant majority of our common stock and will exercise significant influence over matters requiring stockholder approval, regardless of the wishes of other stockholders.

-As of August 4, 2022, our Chairman and Chief Executive Officer and our principal stockholder, Dr. Soon-Shiong, and entities affiliated with him, collectively beneficially own approximately 62% of the voting power of our common stock.
-As a result, Dr. Soon-Shiong and his affiliates have significant influence over management and significant control over matters requiring stockholder approval, including the annual election of directors and significant corporate transactions, such as a merger or other sale of our company or assets, for the foreseeable future.
+As of November 20, 2023, our Chairman and our principal stockholder, Dr. Soon-Shiong, and entities affiliated with him, collectively beneficially own approximately 77% of the voting power of our common stock.
+In addition, Dr. Naseem, our Chief Executive Officer and a significant stockholder of ours, and entities affiliated with him, collectively beneficially own approximately 14% of the voting power of our common stock.
+As a result, Dr. Soon-Shiong and Dr. Naseem and their affiliates have significant influence over management and significant control over matters requiring stockholder approval, including the annual election of directors and significant corporate transactions, such as a merger or other sale of our company or assets, for the foreseeable future.
 This concentrated control will limit stockholders' ability to influence corporate matters and, as a result, we may take actions that our stockholders do not view as beneficial.
 As a result, the market price of our common stock could be adversely affected.

-Dr. Soon-Shiong has significant interests in other companies which may conflict with our interests.
+Dr. Soon-Shiong, has significant interests in other companies which may conflict with our interests.